-ARTICLE 11A - VACATION - Employees hired/rehired/transferred prior to 1/1/23 and choosing vacation instead of PTO

-Section 1.
-A. All eligible employees hired prior to January 1, 2023, who choose not to participate in paid time off (PTO) shall be eligible for vacation/sick at their current BASE PAY RATE.
-Eligible part-time employees accrue vacation on a pro-rated basis.
-Eligible employees hired/rehired/transferring into this bargaining unit on or after January 1, 2023 are not eligible for Vacation/Sick and will participate in the Paid Time Off (PTO) Schedule 2.
-See Article 11B - PTO.
-B. Converting to PTO.
-Those employees who are hired/rehired/transferred into this bargaining unit prior to January 1, 2023, and who elect traditional Vacation/Sick may, at any time choose to move from the Vacation/Sick program to the PTO Schedule that is appropriate for them based on their recent hire date during payroll year 2022 (See Article 11B- PTO).
+ARTICLE 11A - VACATION- Employees hired/rehired/transferring prior to 1/1/23 and choosing vacation instead of PTO b.
+Converting to PTO.
+Those employees who are hired/rehired/transferred into this bargaining unit prior to January 1, 2023 and who elect traditional Vacation/Sick may, at any time choose to move from the Vacation/Sick program to the PTO Schedule that is appropriate for them based on their recent hire date during payroll year 2022 (See Article 11B- PTO).
 Effective 1/1/2023, all employees in PTO will accrue according to Schedule 2.
-The opportunity to move to PTO remains an ongoing choice for employees hired prior to January 1, 2023, but - once chosen - is
+The opportunity to move to PTO remains an ongoing choice for employees hired prior to January 1, 2023 but - once chosen - is irrevocable.